The search for Vancouver Vegan Restaurants:

 Thanks for reading about the best vegan restaurants in Vancouver on VancityAsks.com

-If you’re vegan dining with non-vegan friends.
-Here are a few excellent restaurants that provide extensive options for both vegan and non-vegan diners.
-These are not vegetarian restaurants in Vancouver but restaurants necessarily…some do serve meat products.
+Sometimes, you’re dining with non-vegan friends and you want options to accommodate both vegans and non-vegans.
+If you’re vegan dining with non-vegan friends, these are a few excellent restaurants that provide extensive options for both vegan and non-vegan diners.
+These are not vegetarian restaurants in Vancouver…some do serve meat products but they are vegan-friendly with alternatives available for Vancouver vegans.

 Another tangent about MeeT on Main…it is easily one of the best vegan restaurants in Vancouver (if you don’t consider vegan friendly restaurants like The Acorn, it’s second to none); it is not only vegan-friendly but it features an entirely vegan menu with awesome flavors that will impress vegan and non-vegan alike.
-If you’re looking for a casual dining spot with non-vegan friends, MeeT on Main is your choice.
-Besides meeting your non-vegan friends at a vegan restaurant (pun intended), you may also enjoy dining alone in silence as a vegan, trying their delicious vegan menu.
-(Without the exclamation from non-vegan friends of how delicious food without meat can be.)
+If you’re looking for a casual vegan dining spot with non-vegan friends, MeeT on Main is your choice.
+Besides meeting your non-vegan friends at a vegan restaurant (pun intended), you may also enjoy dining alone in silence as a vegan at MeeT on Main – trying their delicious vegan menu.
+(Without the exclamation in surprise from non-vegans of how delicious food without meat can be.)